 Dentists change the way we communicate.
-They need to be commended.
+They are to be commended.
 I don’t know for what, but for something.
 Perhaps just for having that suction tube that sucks everything out of your mouth when you purse your lips around it.
 That way, nothing dribbles out, but if it does, it hits that very classy blue bib they put around your neck.

 It’s a very satisfying move.
 Cupping your mouth around that tube and not having to spit in a sink.
-Of course, that swirly water in the sink was fun, too.
+Of course, that swirly water in the sink is fun, too.
 But the suction tube is the bomb.

 My son and I went to our dentist the other day for a regular cleaning and check up.
 We got As on our report cards, so that’s a good thing.
 I asked for fewer X-rays, which seemed to set them back momentarily, but they made up for it by sending a spaceship X-ray thing clear around my son’s head.
 Why do they need images of the BACK of his head?
 It was like the Starship Enterprise on patrol around a hairy planet.

-When I asked what they charged for a cleaning and check up, the most basic of procedures, the nice lady who answers the dentist’s phone told us we’d need to do a ‘deep cleaning’.
-This would cost $100 a ‘quadrant’.
+When I asked what they charged for a cleaning and check up, the most basic of procedures, the nice lady who answers the dentist’s phone told us we’d need to do a “deep cleaning”.
+This would cost $100 a “quadrant.”

 We’re talking almost $1000 for the two of us.
 For a dental check up and a basic cleaning.
 They did do a little flossing, but let’s face it, that isn’t worth a lot on the job market.